From Lagrangian to totally real geometry: coupled flows and calibrations: Introduction

 \paragraph{Totally real submanifolds.} Lagrangians are a special case of a much wider family of submanifolds called \textit{totally real submanifolds}: those which are ``maximally non-complex'', where ``maximal'' also refers to the dimension of the submanifold.
 Totally real submanifolds are a key part in the proof that MCF preserves Lagrangians.
 However, the standard proof down-plays them, simply viewing them as possible degenerations of Lagrangians to be ruled out.

 More generally, totally real submanifolds seem to have received only sporadic interest, \textit{e.g.}~\cite{Bor,ChenOg}.
 Once again this is curious, considering that by definition they are the ``exact opposite'' of the most classical class of submanifolds: complex subvarieties.
-It may be that this lack of interest is due to several factors. \begin{itemize} \item The suspicion that the defining condition is simply too weak: it is an open condition in the space of immersions, so the class of totally real submanifolds is huge. \item Pseudo-holomorphic curves whose boundary is contained in a totally real submanifold constitute a well-defined elliptic problem, but to obtain good compactness properties for such maps one requires that the boundary lies in a Lagrangian submanifold.
+It may be that this lack of interest is due to several factors. \begin{itemize} \item The suspicion that the defining condition is simply too weak: it is an open condition in the space of immersions, so the class of totally real submanifolds is huge. \item Pseudo-holomorphic curves whose boundary is contained in a totally real submanifold constitute a well-defined elliptic problem, but to obtain good compactness properties for such curves one requires that the boundary lies in a Lagrangian.
 This property helps make Lagrangians and pseudo-holomorphic curves a key tool in symplectic topology. \item The most straightforward analogue of Smoczyk's result fails for general totally real submanifolds: specifically, if one couples MCF of a totally real, but not Lagrangian, submanifold with KRF, the initial values of $\omega:=\iota^*\overline{\omega}$ are usually not preserved. \item In some contexts, \textit{e.g.}~when working with homotopy classes of immersions, the difference between Lagrangian and totally real is irrelevant: this is a consequence of the validity of the ``h-principle'', cf.~\cite{HP} for an application. \end{itemize}

 \paragraph{Results on totally real submanifolds.} In Sections \ref{s:totally_real}-\ref{s:Jvol} we try to counter the above impression by showing that totally real submanifolds carry interesting geometry which is hard to notice when one restricts to Lagrangians.
 Specifically, we demonstrate the following. \begin{itemize} \item Totally real submanifolds $L$ in $(M,J)$ can be characterized in terms of the canonical bundle $K_M$.
-This leads to an intrinsic notion of volume of $L$ (we call it the \textit{$J$-volume}; it is independent of any Riemannian structure on $M$) and to a natural $1$-form $\xi_J$ on $L$, which we call the \textit{Maslov form}. \item The gradient of the $J$-volume and the Maslov 1-form are linked by a key formula which, in the simplified K\"ahler case, takes the form
+This leads to an intrinsic notion of volume of $L$, called the \textit{$J$-volume}, and to a natural $1$-form $\xi_J$ on $L$, which we call the \textit{Maslov form}. \item The gradient of the $J$-volume and the Maslov 1-form are linked by a key formula which, in the simplified K\"ahler case, takes the form